You can purchase additional annual pension in units of £250 up to a maximum of £8,036 over a period of 1 to 20 years.

 You can’t buy additional pension to age 55.
-Whilst you may be entitled to retire on an unreduced pension from age 55 you can only take an additional pension contract to age 60 or 65.
+Whilst you may be entitled to retire on an unreduced pension from age 55 (in relation to any 1995 section accrual) you can only take an additional pension contract your state pension whilst active in the 2015 scheme.

 If you choose to retire prior to your contact end date your additional pension will be actuarially reduced.

 The cost varies and is determined by the following factors:

 - your age at your last birthday